Hyperparathyroidism in MEN1 Syndrome

 Multiple Endocrine Neoplasia Type 1 syndrome

 Multiple Endocrine Neoplasia Type 1 syndrome is caused by a germline mutation in the multiple endocrine neoplasia type 1 gene encoding the tumor-suppressor protein menin.
-This syndrome eis presentated with: primary hyperparathyroidism (PHPT) in 95% of patients, pancreatic neuroendocrine tumors (NET) in 40–70% of patients (gastrinomas (40%), insulinomas (10%), glucagonomas (1%), VIPoma (1%), PPomas and nonfunctioning), anterior pituitary tumors in 30–40% of patients (prolactinomas (20%), somatotrophinomas (10%), corticotropinomas (5%), and nonfunctioning adenomas (5%)).
+This syndrome is presentated with: primary hyperparathyroidism (PHPT) in 95% of patients, pancreatic neuroendocrine tumors (NET) in 40–70% of patients (gastrinomas (40%), insulinomas (10%), glucagonomas (1%), VIPoma (1%), PPomas and nonfunctioning), anterior pituitary tumors in 30–40% of patients (prolactinomas (20%), somatotrophinomas (10%), corticotropinomas (5%), and nonfunctioning adenomas (5%)).
 In addition: adrenocortical tumors (40%), pheochromocytoma (1%), bronchopulmonary NET (2%), thymic NET (2%), gastric NET (10%), lipomas (30%), angiofibromas (85%), collagenomas (70%), meningiomas (8%), thyroid tumors (adenomas, colloid goiters, carcinomas) (25%) could be seen as well.

-The diagnosis is established either clinically: occurrence of 2 or more MEN1-related NET in a single patient or by blood test for the MEN 1 gene mutation.
+The diagnosis is established either clinically: occurrence of 2 or more MEN1-related NET in a single patient, or by blood test for the MEN 1 gene mutation.

 Primary Hyperparathyroidism in Multiple Endocrine Neoplasia Type 1 syndrome